 - Recognize the truth and commit to resolving the matter.

 - Don’t put up with rude behavior.
 Draw the line every time an employee misbehaves.
 And if that employee happens to be your child or other relative, do so in private ONCE.
 After the warning is given, they should be reprimanded in public.

 - If you have to keep the superstar sales rep to keep the doors open, delegate their management to someone on your staff.
-Hire someone to manage just them if you have to.
-It’s not worth the stress.

 - And lastly, if you’re operating a business with more than one half dozen employees and virtually all employee issues are landing in your lap, you need to re-prioritize.
 The one, two, or more high-maintenance employees are going to eat you alive.
 Hire the best manager you can afford to manage all of your employees and focus on the future of your business.